rocket-pool/old.docs.rocketpool.net/src/guides/node/beta-docker.md

 After that, Docker will store its data on your desired disk.

-## Configuring the Smartnode Stack
+## Configuring the Smartnode Stack via the Wizard

 With all of that setup finished, you can now configure the Smartnode stack.
 To do this, run the configuration command: